 The first step :This needs better documentation and I would love to do just that.
 We are looking at statistical averages in stance which requires intensive imagery of individuals and multiple case studies.
 We also need much more motion analysis.

 The second step: Perform the LINT - OFM (least invasive trim based on optimal feral modeling as I conduct it) and compare with outcomes with common care practices in laminitis, navicular and non-medical cases (healthy control individuals) over long periods of time.
 And I would love to do just this as well.
-This requires cooperation with the equine veterinary community at large, which I would love.
+This requires cooperation with the equine veterinary community at large and research dollars.